Orholt/Emojity/README.md

 # Emojity
-#### Emojis is a module that allows you to quickly transform a word into emoji arrays
+#### Emojity is a module that allows you to quickly transform a word into emoji arrays

 ## Installation:
 `npm i  emojity`